-In 2017, Potlatch Fund is embarking on a three-year grant strategy to increase the capacity of Language Preservation and Education Fund grantees.
+In 2017, Potlatch Fund embarked on a three-year grant strategy to increase the capacity of Language Preservation and Education grantees.
 It is our desire to fund the development of language transfer systems and we will offer grants that support this goal.
 Grant support will be offered for: community language assessments (2017), development of a strategic plan (2018), and the implementation of the strategy (2019).
 Successful grantees can apply in subsequent years but are not required to complete all three years.
-Grantees that do not conduct the Potlatch Fund community language assessment tool in 2017 will be required to submit another current survey as an equivalent.
+Applicants that do not conduct the Potlatch Fund community language assessment tool in 2017 will be required to submit another current survey as an equivalent.

 Language is an integral part of identity and yet, many Indigenous languages are critically endangered.
 Language revitalization and preservation is at its essence about creating a plan and system in which to transfer the language from speakers to non-speakers.
 A truly revitalized language is one that is passed from parent to child through the natural process of learning language and is reinforced in the community on a daily basis.
 All efforts of revitalization including preservation in essence are parts of building a sufficiently large language community to re-spark the natural process of learning language.
 A foundation of highly skilled, educated, and effective language teachers, supported by curricula/teaching materials, will help to put in place sustainable systems of language transfer.